alexarje/sensing/book/week2.md

 Schaeffer's thoughts have inspired numerous theorists and composers to date.
 He is often considered the "father" of [electroacoustic music](https://en.wikipedia.org/wiki/Electroacoustic_music), music that incorporates electronic technology for the production, manipulation, and reproduction of sound.
 It often involves recorded sounds, synthesis, and digital processing, allowing composers to explore new sonic possibilities beyond traditional instruments.

 Schaeffer's focus on reduced listening has also inspired a specific type of electroacoustic music called [acousmatic music](https://en.wikipedia.org/wiki/Acousmatic_music), where sound is heard without seeing its originating cause.
-Acousmatic music, often presented through "loudspeaker orchestras" in dark concert settings, emphasize the experience of sound itself rather than its source.
+Acousmatic music, often presented through "loudspeaker orchestras" in dark concert settings, emphasizes the experience of sound itself rather than its source.

 ### Expanding Schaeffer’s thinking